zchee/neovim-wiki/Differences-from-Vim.md

 ## Features

-* Neovim always ships with all features, in contrast to Vim which may have certain features removed depending on how it was built (this is called *compile-time feature selection*).
+* Neovim always ships with all features, in contrast to Vim which may have certain features removed depending on compile-time feature selection.
 This is like if Vim's "HUGE" build was the only Vim release type (except Neovim is smaller than Vim's "HUGE" build).
 * `:python` and `:python3` are always available (if your system has both Python 2 & 3) and may be used side-by-side in plugins. [#718](https://github.com/neovim/neovim/issues/718#issuecomment-47589739)

 ## Plugins